whiskyechobravo/kerko/docs/config-basics.md

 Such assignments must be done during the initialization process.
 The application cannot change a setting while responding to a request.

-## Verifying the configuration
+## Viewing the configuration

-With configuration parameters potentially taking values from different sources (default values defined by Kerko, environment variables, configuration files), you may sometimes want to verify the actual values taken by each parameter.
+With configuration parameters potentially taking values from different sources (default values, configuration files, environment variables), you may sometimes want to verify the actual values taken by each parameter.

-The following command will show the parameters of the application and their
+The following command will show the configuration parameters of the application and their values:
-values:

 ```bash
 flask kerko config